SchumacherFM/Magento-Markdown/README.md

 Full documentation of Markdown's syntax is available on John's Markdown page: <http://daringfireball.net/projects/markdown/>

-This mobule renders all CMS pages and every block which extends Mage_Core_Block_Abstract.
+This module renders all CMS pages and every block which extends Mage_Core_Block_Abstract.

-Rendering of catalog description fields has to be enabled in the phtml files.
+Rendering of catalog description fields have to be implemented in the phtml files by yourself.

-Preview possibility in the backend.
+Preview in the backend.
 No live preview available maybe later.

 Why do I need this?
 -------------------